11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 11.10 Declaratio o Championshi Team (AAA, AA/A BB & B):

-.1 Championship teams fo HC OH anALLIANCE Championships must be declared by the following dates:
+.1 Championship teams fo HC OH anALLIANCE Championships must be declared a minimum of 7 days prior to the Championship start date.

-.2 Failure to meet the above deadlines may result in the teams being declared ineligible for the Championships.
-Permission to extend the deadlines may only be approved by the Structure Advisory Committee.
+.2 Failure to meet the above deadline may result in the teams being declared ineligible for the Championships.
+Permission to extend the deadline may only be approved by the Structure Committee.

 .1 ALLIANCE Hockey and ALLIANCE Hockey Championship Hosts will provide Championship presentation material for twenty- three (23) participants or as determined by the category's seasonal registration numbers.
 This includes all players, team officials and affiliate players.
 Additional presentation material may be ordered at a cost to the local association.

-.1 When a final series has been narrowed down to two (2) teams, the presentatio material is then sent along with the Championship Trophy Policy Return Form to one of the finalists, who are responsible for having the presentation material and the Trophy Return Form (downloadable from the ALLIANCE website) at the deciding game where applicable.
+.1 When a final series has been narrowed down to two (2) teams, the presentatio material is then sent to one of the finalists, who are responsible for having the presentation material and at the deciding game where applicable.

 .3 Once the Presenter has been decided, the Association will then coordinate the information with the ALLIANCE Office.